 Access to primary health care services begins with the patients entering into a comprehensive primary health care system addressing all life cycles with credentialed providers (physicians and nurse practitioners).
 Such care includes access to enabling services that encourage patients to seek primary and preventive care on a regular basis.
 The delivery of primary care integrates with extensive outreach, education and counseling, and translation.

-I am from out of-state; can I use your pharmacy or lab?
+I am from out-of-state; can I use your pharmacy or lab?

 To use CFHC’s services you will need to register as a patient.

-Which hospitals are your doctors affiliated?
+Which hospitals are your doctors affiliated with?